THE ETERNAL DILEMMA OF EVERY PIZZA LOVER

 (this list is just the beginning)

-Different cooking, different structures… The Neapolitan Pizza ( also known as ‘‘ruota di carro’’ litterally ‘‘cartwheel’’ ): the mother of all pizzas.
+Different cooking, different structures… The Verace Neapolitan Pizza ( also known as ‘‘ruota di carro’’ literally ‘‘cartwheel’’ ): the mother of all pizzas.
 It has shaped history and given birth to the current pizza landscape.
 Prepared following strict disciplinary rules, this pizza is the reference point.
 The European Union has even granted the “Pizza Napoletana” the prestigious TSG (Guaranteed Traditional Specialty) status, setting it apart from all others.
 From this style, we also have the folded pizza, fried pizza, and pan pizza*.
-Pizza Napoletana contemporanea (also known as canotto litterally ‘‘canoa’’ or ‘‘dinghy shape’’): a variation of the classic Neapolitan pizza, with high-hydration dough and pre-ferments that create a unique internal structure.
+Pizza Napoletana contemporanea (also known as canotto literally ‘‘canoa’’ or ‘‘dinghy shape’’): a variation of the classic Neapolitan pizza, with high-hydration dough and pre-ferments that create a unique internal structure.
 The different dough stretching and baking temperature result in the classic puffy crust.
 The Roman Pizza: a savory alternative.
 Not as famous as its Neapolitan counterpart, Roman pizza offers a different experience that will captivate your taste buds.
 Once you try it, Roman pizza will conquer the world with its delightful flavours!
-This style includes the rolled-out pizza ( rolled out with a rolling pin with style crust thin enough that have givenit is described as ”crispy” or as a ”cracker-thin crust” ) , paddle pizza*, and tray pizza*.
+This style includes the rolled-out pizza (rolled out with a rolling pin with style crust thin enough that have givenit is described as ”crispy” or as a ”cracker-thin crust” ) , paddle pizza*, and tray pizza*.
 The Roman Pinsa: the hidden gem that has been underrated since ancient times!
 Made with a blend of low-calorie and low-fat flours, this pizza is not only highly digestible but also a healthy alternative.
-And let’s not forget, it’s incredibly delicious, too! *Not available at Italico
+And let’s not forget, it’s incredibly delicious, too!

 ITALIAN REGIONS BY CUISINE RATINGS